cwchentw/mkg-doc/source/project.rst

 Using Generated Projects
 =========================

 Here we illustrate how to use the generated projects created by ``mkg``.

 Currently, ``mkg`` supports either flat or nested project structure.
 The former is suitable for simple projects while the latter fits more complex ones.
 All the projects created by ``mkg`` are ready as Git repos.

+Implicitly, ``mkg`` users need some knowledge to GNU Make to smoothly use these generated projects.

 --------------------
 System Requirements